silexlabs/unifile/readme.md

 * add your .js file in lib/services/ (duplicate the lib/services/dropbox.js file in order to have all the required methods)
 * edit core/router.js to make your service reachable
 * if you use an external node.js library, add the dependency in package.json
-* write functionnal tests, duplicate test/www-tests.js and change it to test your service

 Here is a list of services which could be useful